andersonmendrot/estudo-mvc-dotnet-core/docs/index.md

     <td>Book</td>
     <td>19.99</td>
   </tr>
-  ...

-**First action**: MVC web application action.
+⋅⋅* First action**: MVC web application action.
 It uses a view called ProductList to render a list of products and generate HTML, which is sent back to web client.

-**Views in MVC pattern**: they consist in HTML templates with view logic code, and generate a HTML content to web client **Razor**: the name of ASP.NET Core's view engine **View engine**: the component in ASP.NET Core which executes the rendering job, generates HTML and content using views and models
+⋅⋅* Views in MVC pattern**: they consist in HTML templates with view logic code, and generate a HTML content to web client ⋅⋅* Razor**: the name of ASP.NET Core's view engine ⋅⋅* View engine**: the component in ASP.NET Core which executes the rendering job, generates HTML and content using views and models

-**Next three actions**: web API actions, that return the products data directly to the web client.
+⋅⋅* Next three actions**: web API actions, that return the products data directly to the web client.
 The data is serialized to JSON string.
 These actions don't follow the MVC pattern

+    ```cs
     public IList<Product> GetAllProducts() {
           IList<Product> products = dbContext.GetAllProducts();
           return products;